 New Year's Eve is one of Rio's most spectacular festivities.
 As usually happens in Rio, the celebration is a mix of both new and old traditions.

-The older traditions include wearing white clothes, putting flowers and candles in the sea, and traditional Carnival songs and dancing.
-The white clothes are a symbol of new beginning and flowers and candles are put in the water to honour Iemanjá, the Goddess of Sea and Water in the Candomble and Umbanda religions.
+The older traditions include wearing white clothes, putting flowers and candles in the sea, and traditional carnival songs and dancing.
+The white clothes are a symbol of a new beginning, and flowers and candles are put in the water to honor Iemanjá, the Goddess of Sea and Water in the Candomble and Umbanda religions.

 Copacabana New Year's Eve